-Here, Makley discusses how he and his team create Lenovo’s industry-leading desktop PCs, along with the challenges of adapting to fast-evolving technologies, how to keep hot machines running cool, and his take on the computers of tomorrow.
+Here, Makley discusses how he and his team develop Lenovo’s industry-leading desktop workstations, along with the challenges of adapting to fast-evolving technologies, how to keep hot machines running cool, and his take on the computers of tomorrow.

 How does product design fit into Lenovo’s business strategies?

 Al Makley: It’s at the forefront of the strategy process.
 Lenovo products are the image of the business.
 Because we design products for different user-interaction modes, we gather a lot of customer information and data and put that at the forefront of a new product design.

 What are the biggest design and engineering challenges facing PC makers that want to stay in front of the desktop workstation market?

 We’re facing several major challenges; I’ll talk about two of them.
 The first is power.
 The components that we’re putting into our workstations demand increased power to satisfy performance requirements.
 As component power demands increase, we are finding it increasingly difficult to draw enough power from the wall.
 So that’s a major hurdle that we have to overcome.
 Our goal is to design a well-balanced system between energy efficiency, thermal performance and noise emissions.

 The other is dealing with ever-evolving technologies.
 The workstation segment is known for stability.
 Quicker churn on Operating System releases, driver updates, and on hardware introduction, is becoming more the norm.
 We need to embrace this while maintaining the solution stability.

 Could you walk us through the first steps that Lenovo takes when creating a new desktop workstation?